 I’m taking sponsors in aid of SAMH - the Scottish Association for Mental Health, so please donate at my JustGiving page if you can in order to support people with mental illness.
 SAMH are also doing great work to raise the understanding of mental wellbeing, particularly with younger people.
 Taking care of your mental health is important, so it’s really great that they’re approaching people at a young age in order to share the ways which people can do this.

 You can expect to hear more from my adventures whilst I'm here.
 I'll be posting on Twitter also.

-I picked up a Nintendo Switch recently - after trash talking Nintendo’s latest console a few months back on the podcast.
-But I’m really loving it so far!
-At this point, I’ve been playing Breath of the Wild, which continues to impress with its gorgeous vistas and the true freedom it affords the player.
-I’ve also spent a little time playing ARMS and Splatoon 2.
+I picked up a Nintendo Switch recently - after trash talking Nintendo's latest console a few months back.
+But I'm really loving it so far!
+At this point, I've been playing Breath of the Wild, which continues to impress with its gorgeous vistas and the true freedom it affords the player.
+I've also spent a little time playing ARMS and Splatoon 2.
 Both are fun games with pretty simple game modes, but they have such a high level of polish, and feature great character design and really engaging environments.